Stories

 Whoopi Goldberg became the subject of backlash after her statements about the Holocaust / CBS Mornings on YouTube

-On Monday’s episode of The View, talk turned to Tennessee school board’s decision to ban the nonfiction graphic novel Maus, which follows the experiences of Art Spiegelman’s father as a Holocaust survivor.
+On Monday’s episode of The View, talk turned to a Tennessee school board’s decision to ban the nonfiction graphic novel Maus, which follows the experiences of Art Spiegelman’s father as a Holocaust survivor.
 From there, Goldberg said, “Let’s be truthful about it because (the) Holocaust isn’t about race.”

 RELATED: Bill Maher Has Some Words For Whoopi Goldberg On Black National Anthem — Again